AlibabaCloudDocs/sls/intl.en-US/Application/Log Audit Service/Configure log collection.md

 -   What can I do if a required feature is not enabled for an Alibaba Cloud account?

     In most cases, this error occurs because you have not enabled a specific feature for an Alibaba Cloud service.
+For more information, see [Supported Alibaba Cloud services](/intl.en-US/Application/Log Audit Service/Background information.md).
 For example, you have configured log audit for Security Center, but you have not activated the **Log Analysis** feature.
-For more information, see [Supported Alibaba Cloud services](/intl.en-US/Application/Log Audit Service/Overview.md).